jedluk/tract/README.md

 In development mode you can run services without docker (please remember that client app relies on other services):

 - for client app run `yarn install && yarn run start` inside client directory,
-- for file server run `npm install && npm run start` inside fileServer directory,
+- for file server run `npm install && npm run dev` inside fileServer directory,
 - for cv_worker probably best way is to create new virtual environment.
 Personally I use [mkvirtualenv](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html) to manage this.
 Once you have new environment created run `pip install --no-cache-dir -r /tmp/requirements.txt` inside cv_worker dir and then `python server.py`

 \*tensorflow model is part of repository but does not work as expected, currently solution based on k-means clustering is provided